I was rosy-cheeked, with sparkling eyes

 looked for it, and all I found

-was the sound of my own sobbing?
+was the sound of my stubborn heartbeat?

-Am I to start believing again
+Should I start believing again

-when the world has almost finished its
+when the world has almost convinced me

-of convincing me that faith is pointless,
+that faith is pointless,

 and magic isn’t real?